 The municipality’s very flat topography makes it vulnerable to extensive inland flooding in the event of these conditions occurring concurrently.

 Port Phillip is one of the municipalities in Victoria that is most susceptible to the effects of Climate Change.
 With its proximity to the coast and low-lying topography it is regularly impacted by flood events in Elwood, Middle Park and South Melbourne.

 Urban heat buildup is a major problem, also, in the densely populated parts of Port Phillip; and parks, gardens and other open spaces, together with tree canopy cover, are not evenly spread across the municipality.

-In recent years programs have evolved in Port Phillip and following the election of the current Council in 2016 a comprehensive environmental strategy was adopted.
+In 2016 a comprehensive environmental strategy was adopted.
 Called Act and Adapt it focused on emissions reductions, reduced reliance on private transport, water sensitive urban design, and improved urban ecology.

 A major transformation was made in 2018 when Port Phillip joined the Melbourne Renewable Energy Project.
 Led by Melbourne City Council, Port Phillip joined with Yarra and Moreland Councils together with Melbourne and RMIT Universities, NAB, Australia Post and other commercial entities in a consortium which entered into a contract with a windfarm in Western Victoria to purchase renewable electricity.
 For Port Phillip Council it meant that net-zero emissions were achieved for all its operations – offices, other building assets, street lighting etc. – as the amount of electricity Council used was balanced by an equivalent amount purchased from the wind farm.